telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/web-report-designer-initialization.md

 ---
-title: Initialization Settings
+title: Initialization
 page_title: Web Report Designer Initialization Options
-description: "Learn about the initialization options of the Telerik Web Report Designer and how to change them."
+description: "Learn more about the initialization options of the Telerik Web Report Designer and how to configure them."
 slug: telerikreporting/report-designer-tools/web-report-designer/web-report-designer-initialization
 tags: report,webreportdesigner,initialization
 published: True